“Bring in the next patient!”

 And then they’d left.
 Geneva had stood in the camp, in the empty tent she’d set up, trembling.

-To her surprise, not all the soldiers have been sent out in the first wave.
+To her surprise, not all the soldiers had been sent out in the first wave.
 Of course; they had to be rotated and a reserve was necessary to keep the enemy from ambushing the headquarters.
 So she’d enlisted a few men and women and one Lizardfolk and had them wait near her tent.
 She needed assistants.
 Even if they couldn’t help in the surgery, they could at least lift the bodies—

 The first soldier arrived almost before Geneva could blink.
 One second she was trying to sit still, heart racing, waiting for what seemed like eternity, the next she heard the screams.